harshshah99/structured_data_QA/README.md

 - Having the OpenAI Client as an LLM endpoint inside langserve would package all LLM related functionality in one place
 - Currently, LOGGER is used to print directly into the console to see the flow
 - Using a better quality embedding model.
 With chroma, custom sentence transformer models were erroring out.
 The current embeddings are from `all-MiniLM-L6-v2`.
 Using a model trained on code would yield better embeddings and thus more accurate tool calls
+- For now it only takes in a complex question and gets back the answer.
+A chat like functionality where the user can ask the questions in a conversational format, can be achieved by wrapping the current complete pipeline inside a chat loop (also helps with an incomplete question, which can be completed by asking for more details before the agent begins the answering process)